tobiaswaldvogel/livolo-thermostat/doc/user_manual.md

 # User manual
 ## Temperature
 The temperature can be adjusted by touching "+" or "-".
+The first touch just displays the current target temperature and subsequent touches change it.
 <img src="valve_off.jpg"/>
+The temperature unit flashes to indicate that the target temperature is displayed
-After 2 seconds the display will display again the current temperature
+After 4 seconds the display will display again the current temperature

 The blue circle indicates that the heating/cooling is currently off.
 When the heating/cooling is active the indicator will turn red.
 ## Stand by